joshuacox/mkrsnapshot/README.md

 Make an rsnapshot PDQ

 KISS backup method,  I like to use at least two backup methods.
-One can be complex, but I need one to be very simple stupid and bulletproof So I adapted some old shell scripts into a docker container with a shellscript that reads a CSV inventory file and does a simple rsnapshot based backup
+One can be complex, but I need one to be very simple stupid and bulletproof.
+So I adapted some old shell scripts into a docker container with a shellscript that reads a CSV inventory file and does a simple rsnapshot based backup.

 ### Usage